janwilmans/depcharter/README.md

 Tested with:
 - visual studio 2010 (C++ and C#)
 - visual studio 2013 (C++ and C#), vsproj and vcxproj format.

+Untested, but should work just as well: vs2015 / vs2017 (all editions)